langaracpsc/server/README.md

 - Clone this repository with `git clone https://github.com/langaracpsc/server`
 - Enter the new directory with `cd server`
 - Populate `.env` (i recommend `nano .env` but feel free to use a text editor of your choice)
-- Run with `docker compose up -d`
+- Run with `./run.sh`
-- Follow the logs with `docker compose logs -f`
+- Stop with `./stop.sh`

-- To update from the github repository, use `git pull` then `docker compose stop` and `docker compose rm`, then `docker compose up -d`
+- To update from the github repository, use `git pull` then restart docker compose

-- Use `docker-compose down -v --rmi all --remove-orphans` to clear the docker compose cache (we need to move to podman)
+Additional tools:
+- `db_backup.sh` creates a backup of the postgres server
+- `db_restore.sh` is unimplemented
+- `hard_reset.sh` deletes all images, volumes, and networks